HomeSite Map

 Although his recordings were mostly forgotten as the years went on (due to them pre-dating the 33 rpm LP format), many country musicians recorded his songs throughout the years.
 Artists such as Willie Nelson, Waylon Jennings, Merle Haggard and Hank Thompson recorded cover versions of his songs, not to mention the adaptation done by Carl Perkins which ended up being performed and recorded by The Beatles.
 Rex Griffin was inducted into the Nashville Songwriters Hall Of Fame in 1970.

-After Carl Perkins' near fatal automobile accident (see "Honey Don't"), Sam Philips of Sun Records ushered the recovering musician into the studio to record more tracks for upcoming releases.
+After Carl Perkins had a near fatal automobile accident (see "Honey Don't"), Sam Philips of Sun Records ushered the recovering musician into the studio to record some more tracks for upcoming releases.
 Hot on the success of "Blue Suede Shoes," Carl Perkins recorded six songs in mid-April of 1956, including "Everybody's Trying To Be My Baby."

 It was not unlike Carl Perkins to adapt older songs into new compositions, as he was about to do in 1957 with an old blues tune entitled "Matchbox."
 As for Rex Griffin's country song, he changed the melody and some of the lyrics which thereby altered the overall theme of the song.
 Rex Griffin's original song highlights chasing women and drinking moonshine, while Carl Perkins hinted at the plentiful amount of groupies surrounding the rock and roll lifestyle he was beginning to experience.
 Particular differences in the lyrics include "They took a little honey from a bee, dressed it up and called it me," which Carl Perkins changed to "took some honey from a tree," making a lot less sense (unless he meant "sap").
 Also, the original had "fifteen women" knocking at his door, while Carl Perkins changed it to "nineteen women."
 Interestingly, in the wake of Beatlemania, Harrison improved it to "fifty women"!

-Carl Perkins continued to achieve many successes throughout his career, such as writing the 1968 number one country hit "Daddy Sang Bass" as recorded by Johnny Cash as well as Glen Campbell and The Statler Brothers.
-He played for about ten years with Johnny Cash, playing lead guitar on Cash's number one country hit "A Boy Named Sue."
+Carl Perkins continued to achieve many successes throughout his career, such as writing the 1968 #1 country hit "Daddy Sang Bass" as recorded by Johnny Cash as well as Glen Campbell and The Statler Brothers.
+He played for about ten years with Johnny Cash, playing lead guitar on Johnny Cash's #1 country hit "A Boy Named Sue."
 He even appeared on the Johnny Cash Show playing "Matchbox" with Derek And The Dominoes (featuring admirer Eric Clapton).

 British "Beatles For Sale" album